 Personal Property Appraisers in Montana1 Verified Professionals Across 1 Cities

-Our directory currently lists 1 verified personal property appraisers practicing in Montana, with the largest concentrations in Livingston.
+Our directory currently lists 1 credentialed personal property appraisers practicing in Montana, with the largest concentrations in Livingston.
 These professionals provide USPAP-compliant appraisal reports for estates, IRS charitable donation (Form 8283), insurance coverage scheduling, and divorce proceedings.
 Of the Montana appraisers in our database, a significant portion hold current USPAP certifications.
-Every listing was sourced from at least one recognized national or international professional registry — including the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Appraisers Association of America (AAA), and other specialty bodies.
-We do not accept self-reported credentials.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 1